rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH3.md

 val increment : int -> int = <fun>
 ```

 Note the type `int -> int` for the function.
 The arrow `->` stands for a **function type**.
-The type before the arrow is the type of the funtion's argument, and the type after the arrow is the type of the result.
+The type before the arrow is the type of the function's argument, and the type after the arrow is the type of the result.

 Functions may also be defined with *multiple arguments*.
 For example, a function to compute the sum of two integers might be defined as follows: